Monday, June 25, 2018

 particularly easy-going plump babe was born the second Thursday

-of June; during what (in such towns, such as the one in which I was
+of June; during what (in towns, such as the one in which I was

-born), lovingly (or laughingly) was called the morning rush hour (actually
+born), lovingly (or laughingly) is called the morning rush hour (actually

 two fantastical l-words of my own bias, because most citizens hereof had

-never even been anywhere else in the world (another fantasy/bias, if you'll
+never even been anywhere else in the world (another fantasy/bias, if you

 allow), when it comes to the rush of an hour, to even realize there can be